 17. Approx. 12 billion pads and 7 billion tampons end up in landfills each year

 Menstrual care is a huge contributor to the growing amount of waste that ends up in landfills each year.
 To help minimize waste, check out more eco-friendly menstrual options, including menstrual cups, reusable tampon applicators, or period underwear.
 Check out more deets about these options here.

 18. Toxic shock is real, but it’s also rarer than you think

-When saturated with blood, a tampon can become a great environment for growing bacteria.
-For reasons that are still unclear, under certain conditions bacteria can rapidly grow and release poisons that can cause toxic shock syndrome (TSS) if they get into the bloodstream.
+A tampon can become a great environment for growing bacteria when saturated with blood.
+For reasons that are still unclear, under certain conditions, bacteria can rapidly grow and release poisons that can cause toxic shock syndrome (TSS) if they get into the bloodstream.
 If this happens, it can be fatal.

-While most women have heard a horror story about toxic shock syndrome, and naturally worry about it, Dr. Mary Jane Minkin, Professor in the Department of Obstetrics, Gynecology, and Reproductive Sciences at the Yale University School of Medicine says it’s actually very rare!
-“Even at the height of the toxic shock “epidemic” (1980-81) there were about 200+ cases annually in the US so it was very rare.”
+While most menstruators have heard a horror story about toxic shock syndrome and naturally worry about it, Dr. Mary Jane Minkin, Professor in the Department of Obstetrics, Gynecology, and Reproductive Sciences at the Yale University School of Medicine, says it’s actually very rare!
+“Even at the height of the toxic shock “epidemic” (1980-81) there were about 200+ cases annually in the US, so it was very rare.”

 Tampons should be worn for up to eight hours and you should not feel worried about TSS as long as you change your tampons regularly.